telelogic/pulse-web/MARKETING_BROWSER_WARNINGS.md

 ### **Demo Script for Sales Calls**
 ```
-"Let me show you something interesting.
-I'm going to open
+"Let me show you something important about modern analytics.
-Google Analytics on my own website..."
+I'm going to open Google Analytics on my own website..."

 [Open browser console, show tracking blocked warnings]

-"See these errors?
-This is what's happening to Google Analytics
+"See these privacy protection features working?
+This is what's happening
-on millions of websites right now.
-Safari, Firefox, and soon Chrome
+across the web as browsers prioritize user privacy.
+Traditional cookie-based
-are blocking these tracking requests.
+analytics lose data to these protections.

 Now let me show you PULSE on the same website..."

 [Switch to PULSE dashboard]

-"Perfect data.
-No errors.
-No missing attribution.
+"Complete data.
+No privacy conflicts.
+Superior attribution accuracy.
-This is why 500+ companies have already switched."
+This is why 500+ companies choose privacy-first analytics."
 ```

 ### **Content Calendar Ideas**

-**Week 1**: "The Day Google Analytics Broke"
+**Week 1**: "The Evolution of Privacy-First Analytics"
-- Video showing console errors live
+- Video showing how modern browsers protect user privacy
-- Explanation of tracking prevention
+- Explanation of tracking prevention as a positive development

-**Week 2**: "What 70% Data Loss Actually Looks Like"
+**Week 2**: "What Complete Attribution Actually Looks Like"
 - Dashboard comparisons GA4 vs PULSE
-- Real client examples
+- Real client success stories

-**Week 3**: "Why Privacy Protection is Breaking Analytics"
+**Week 3**: "Why Privacy Protection Improves Analytics"
-- Educational content about ITP, ETP
+- Educational content about privacy-first benefits
 - Position as industry expert

-**Week 4**: "The Future of Marketing Attribution"
+**Week 4**: "The Superior Analytics Experience"
-- Vision piece about cookieless future
+- Vision piece about privacy-respecting analytics
-- PULSE as the solution
+- PULSE as the quality solution

 ## 🎯 **Competitor Response Strategy**